-The Russian state is born in the East European Plain, a vast swath of land stretching 2,200 km from the Carpathian Mountains in the west to the Ural Mountains in the east and 2,400 km from the Barents Sea in the north to the Caucasus Mountains in the south.
+The Russian state originates in the East European Plain, a vast swath of land stretching 2,200 km from the Carpathian Mountains in the west to the Ural Mountains in the east and 2,400 km from the Barents Sea in the north to the Caucasus Mountains in the south.

 Slavic people come to dominate the plain by the year 600 CE.
 Towards the end of the 9th Century the state of Kievan Rus forms around the city of Kiev.
 (The lands of Kievan Rus encompass present-day Ukraine, Belarus and western Russia.)
 Eastern Orthodox Christianity is introduced to the region 100 years later.